youknowmatchan/youknowmatchan/README.md

 <br/>

 <h3>✨ I'm a student currently studying in NZ and I love to code and listen to music on my spare time!
 I love to learn new things and I often spent time reading book or looking at educational content.
-I'm also interested in many diffrent mathematic and physics field, I facsinated by these things!</h3>
+I'm also interested in many different mathematical and physics field, I'm facsinated by these things and I spent hours wandering on these topics!</h3>
 <br/>
 <br/>
 <hr/>